rleber/bun/doc/file_format/file_format.md

 _All Files_

 All files were stored in tape archives.
-The tape archives were created in "chunks", with each chunk corresponding to a "link" of data.
+The tape archives were created in "blocks", with each block corresponding to a "link" of data.
 (Once again, a link is 12 "llinks", each of which is 320 36-bit words.)
 Each llink in the file has a "preamble", which contains general information about the archived file: its name, format, description, owner, etc.